olinjs/olinjs/classes/class08/README.md

 **Continous Integration (CI)**: We aren't going to deal with CI today, but it may come up during project time.
 CI goes one step past a test runner and runs your tests for you automatically whenever relevant code changes.
 Check out [Travis CI](http://docs.travis-ci.com/) if you are interested.

 **Code Coverage**: Pretty straightforward, code coverage tells you how much of your code actually gets run when your test suite runs, so you know if you need to write more tests.
 It's extraordinarily easy to set up and quite useful.
 We will be using [Istanbul](https://gotwarlost.github.io/istanbul/) and [Istanbul with Karma](http://karma-runner.github.io/0.8/config/coverage.html).
+High percentages of code coverage are good, but sometimes it's not worth the time it takes to squeeze out coverage on that last 5% or so of hard to test code.

 The client-server divide causes serious problems for javascript testers.
 A problem that we do not have because we are working in nodejs is that most servers aren't even written in javascript.
 Additionally, server-client communications rely on network connectivity, and we really don't want our tests to care about whether the network is working.
 The same applies to any database interactions the server might execute.
 How then, do we test code that relies on sending out a request and receiving a response?
 Consider, for example, testing one of your client-side ajax requests and the callback it executes.
 For that test, you don't really care what the server is doing as long as it responds correctly, and you will be testing the server code separately anyway, so ideally you would fake the ajax call and just go straight to having the correct response without ever talking to the server at all.
 Turns out, you can do that, using [Sinon.js](http://sinonjs.org/), which provides several useful mocks of things like Ajax and XHR requests, and even the passage of time.
 The general idea is that any request-response interface can be faked, and Sinon provides a library to do that.